uoeIDS/IDS_website/content/assessments/project.en.md

 #### Presentation

 You will need to prepare a slide deck using the template in the repo.
 There isn't a limit to how many slides you can use, however there is a time limit (10 minutes/per group in total).
-You can think of this time as 7 minutes talk + 3 minutes questions by default and prepare yourself based on this time limitation in general.
+You can think of this time as 7 minutes talk + 2 minutes questions by default and prepare yourself based on this time limitation in general.

 Each team member should get a chance to speak during the presentation.
 Your presentation should not just be an account of everything you tried ("then we did this, then we did this, etc."), instead it **should convey what choices you made, and why, and what you found**.

 {{% notice tip %}}
-Before you finalize your presentation, make sure your chunks are turned off with `echo = FALSE`.
+Before you finalize your presentation, make sure your code chunks are turned off (not displaying the code) with `echo = FALSE`.
 {{% /notice %}}

 Presentation schedule: Presentations will take place during the last workshop of the semester (29 November).
 All teams will give them as a live presentation in the workshop.
 During your workshop you will watch presentations from other teams in your workshop and will be able to ask questions at the end.
 The presentation line-up will be generated randomly, later during the semester.